mwilliamson/whack/README.md

 tarballs fetched over HTTP (detected by the `http://` prefix), or local paths (detected by one of the prefixes `/`, `./`, or `../`).

-You can pass build parameters using the argument `--add-parameter KEY=VALUE`, or with its short alias "-p KEY=VALUE".
+You can pass build parameters using the argument `--add-parameter KEY=VALUE`, or with its short alias `-p KEY=VALUE`.
 The build parameters that can be set depend on the package.
 For instance, to install a specific version of nginx: